sibtc/simple-django-filter/README.md

 # Django Filter Example

-Example used in the blog post [How to Dynamically Filter QuerySets](https://simpleisbetterthancomplex.com/tutorial/2016/11/28/how-to-dynamically-filter-querysets.html)
+Example used in the blog post [How to Filter QuerySets Dynamically](https://simpleisbetterthancomplex.com/tutorial/2016/11/28/how-to-filter-querysets-dynamically.html)

 ## Running Locally